Skip to content

 6. Using @inline or @noinline on a function call expression will override the function default.

-7. Type methods are functions defined in the form fn void Foo.my_method(Foo* foo) { ... }, they can be invoked using dot syntax.
+7. Type methods are functions defined in the form fn void Foo.my_method(Foo* foo) { ... }.
+They can be invoked using dot syntax.

 8. Type methods may be attached to any type, even arrays and vectors.